-Impact in High-Need Cities – Since 2009, uAspire has expanded our one-to-one college affordability advising program to three new cities – Springfield, MA; Lawrence, MA; and Miami, FL.
-In doing so, we’ve increased the students we serve annually from 4,500 (in 2009) to more than 10,000 in just the past four years. uAspire has plans to add another 2-4 direct service sites in strategic communities of need in the next five years, thereby growing the number of students directly served by uAspire to 25,000 annually.
+- Impact in High-Need Cities – Since 2009, uAspire has expanded our one-to-one college affordability advising program to four new high-need communities – Springfield, MA; Lawrence, MA; Fall River, MA; and the San Francisco Bay Area.
+In doing so, we’ve increased the students we serve annually from 4,500 (in 2009) to more than 14,000 in 2014. uAspire has plans to grow the number of students directly served by uAspire to 25,000 annually.

-Training & Technical Assistance – Our impact on the college access landscape has the potential to expand far beyond those cities in which uAspire has a presence. uAspire has 27 years of experience providing high quality college affordability information and guidance to low-income young people, and we want to share it.
-Through our new Training and Technical Assistance Program, we have begun to work with school districts, charter management organizations, and youth-serving organizations across the country to provide their frontline staff with the knowledge and tools to ensure that their students are able to find an affordable path through college.
+- Training & Technical Assistance – Our impact on the college access landscape has the potential to expand far beyond those cities in which uAspire has a presence.
+Through our Training and Technical Assistance Program, we work with school districts, charter management organizations, and youth-serving organizations across the country to provide their frontline staff with the knowledge and tools to ensure that their students are able to find an affordable path through college.

 - Policy – Much is being said and done about issues of college affordability at the school district, state, and federal levels.
 These conversations and policies will undoubtedly impact students and their postsecondary dreams, yet the student and family perspective is often missing from the decision-making process.
 As a student-centered organization, uAspire is committed to amplifying our voice and presence – locally and nationally – on issues of college affordability such that people and institutions of influence have the information and perspective they need to enact positive, lasting change.